EdgeProfiler: A Fast Profiling Framework for Lightweight LLMs on Edge Using Analytical Model: Evaluation

 \section{Evaluation}

 This section evaluates the performance of lightweight LLMs on representative edge devices.
 The profiling framework is used to analyze trade-offs between model size, precision levels, and hardware characteristics.
-Key metrics such as latency, memory footprint, arithmetic intensity, and energy consumption are examined, offering insights into the feasibility and efficiency of deploying LLMs on resource-constrained platforms.
-The framework was executed on a standard workstation equipped with a 10th Gen Intel(R) Core(TM) i7-10700F CPU, 32 GB DDR4 memory, and without using a dedicated GPU, running Ubuntu 22.04 LTS.EdgeProfiler is available on GitHub: \href{https://github.com/ShakyaJayakody/EdgeProfiler}{EdgeProfiler}
+Key metrics such as latency, memory footprint, arithmetic intensity, and energy consumption are examined.
+The framework was executed on a standard workstation equipped with a 10$^{th}$ Gen Intel(R) Core(TM) i7-10700F CPU, 32 GB DDR4 memory, and without using a dedicated GPU, running Ubuntu 22.04 LTS.
+EdgeProfiler is available on GitHub:\href{https://github.com/ShakyaJayakody/EdgeProfiler}{EdgeProfiler}

 \textbf{Experimental Setup.} We instantiate the profiler on three edge platforms: Raspberry Pi 4, Raspberry Pi 5, and Jetson Nano Super, using published peak FLOPs and bandwidths with calibrated utilization factors.
 The analysis covers multiple numeric precisions (FP32, FP16, INT8) and representative 1–1.5B parameter LLMs.
 For each configuration, the profiler outputs key metrics, including parameter count, FLOPs per token, peak memory footprint, stage-wise latency (compute, memory, I/O, H2D, network), end-to-end latency, arithmetic intensity, and energy per token.
 This analytical approach enables rapid comparison of architecture and precision trade-offs without requiring full hardware deployment.
 Details of the hardware configurations are summarized in Table~\ref{tab:device-comparison-os}.